-In solidity, there are two locations you can store variables — in storage
+In solidity, there are two locations you can store variables — in storage and in memory.

-variables are temporary, and disappear when the function call ends.
+storage variables are stored permanently on the blockchain. memory variables are temporary, and disappear when the function call ends.

-However, variables have to be declared as storage
+However, variables have to be declared as storage or memory when dealing with structs and arrays within functions.

 solidity